-s wrap-up canvas

-We leaned.
-We take love We suggest

-there is huge potential for supporting new entrands - French farming are changing in a good may (- they rolus He agriculty sector good relationship with load food better university level education in agriculti (public education to better valued!)

-with last food more nationalities present
+We leaned ...
+We the love ..
+We suggest . \. - French farming are changing in a good may ( there is huge potential for supporting new entranots better university level -they rolue the agriculture sector. - good relationship with load food education in age Croublic educat hetter raturd!) more nationalities present thank you pure!

-thank you pierre!

-Urapete of